Globski/quiz-topic/quiz-git/multiple_choice_questions_3.md

 # Question: What does staging a single file allow?

 **Answer:** Adding only one file to the staging area instead of all changes.

+---

+# Question: What does staging deleted files do in Git?

+**Answer:** It records file deletions in the staging area so they are included in the next commit.

+---

+# Question: What is Ignoring Files and Folders?

+**Answer:** To manage which files and directories Git should ignore.

+---

+# Question: What is a `.gitignore` file?

+**Answer:** A configuration file that specifies which files and directories Git should ignore.

+---

+# Question: Why would you check if a file is ignored?

+**Answer:** To verify whether Git is excluding the file based on ignore rules.

+---

+# Question: What are exceptions in `.gitignore`?

+**Answer:** Rules that explicitly include files that would otherwise be ignored.

+---

+# Question: What is a global `.gitignore` file?

+**Answer:** A file that defines ignore rules applied across all repositories on a system.

+---

+# Question: What challenge exists with ignoring already committed files?

+**Answer:** They remain tracked unless explicitly removed from version control.

+---

+# Question: What does ignoring files locally mean?

+**Answer:** Applying ignore rules that are not shared with others via the repository.

+---

+# Question: What does ignoring subsequent changes do?

+**Answer:** Keeps the file tracked but prevents new modifications from being recorded.

+---

+# Question: What does ignoring a file in any directory imply?

+**Answer:** The ignore rule applies regardless of the file’s location.

+---

+# Question: What are prefilled `.gitignore` templates?

+**Answer:** Ready-made ignore configurations for common project types.

+--

+# Question: How can multiple `.gitignore` files be used?

+**Answer:** By placing them in different directories to apply local ignore rules.

+---

+# Question: Why is creating an empty folder notable in Git?

+**Answer:** Git does not track empty directories by default.

+---

+# Question: What is the purpose of finding ignored files?

+**Answer:** To identify which files are excluded from version control.

+---

+# Question: What does clearing already committed files involve?

+**Answer:** Removing them from tracking while keeping them locally.

+---

+# Question: What is Git Diff?

+**Answer:** To compare changes between files, commits, and branches.

+---

+# Question: What does showing differences in the working branch display?

+**Answer:** Changes between the working directory and the last commit.

+---

+# Question: What does comparing two commits reveal?

+**Answer:** The differences in content between those commits.

+---

+# Question: What does this comparison show?

+**Answer:** Differences between staged changes and the last commit.

+---

+# Question: What does comparing branches help identify?

+**Answer:** Differences in development history between branches.

+---

+# Question: What is the purpose of viewing both staged and unstaged changes?

+**Answer:** To get a complete overview of all modifications.

+---

+# Question: What does limiting diff to a file or directory do?

+**Answer:** Focuses comparison on specific parts of the project.

+---

+# Question: What is a word-diff?

+**Answer:** A diff that highlights changes at the word level.

+---

+# Question: What does this comparison represent?

+**Answer:** Changes since the most recent commit.

+---

+# Question: What is Meld used for in Git?

+**Answer:** A visual diff tool to compare changes.

+---

+# Question: Why is diffing UTF-16 and binary files significant?

+**Answer:** These formats require special handling compared to plain text.

+---

+# Question: What is Undoing?

+**Answer:** To reverse or modify changes in Git history.

+---

+# Question: What does returning to a previous commit do?

+**Answer:** Moves the repository state back to an earlier snapshot.

+---

+# Question: What does undoing changes involve?

+**Answer:** Reversing modifications in files or commits.

+---

+# Question: What is reflog?

+**Answer:** A log of all reference changes in a repository.

+---

+# Question: Why might you undo a merge?

+**Answer:** To revert incorrect or problematic merges.

+---

+# Question: What does reverting a commit do?

+**Answer:** Creates a new commit that undoes previous changes.

+---

+# Question: What does undoing/redoing multiple commits involve?

+**Answer:** Modifying commit history across multiple changes.

+---

+# Question: What is Merging?

+**Answer:** To combine changes from different branches.

+---

+# Question: What is automatic merging?

+**Answer:** Git merges branches without conflicts.

+---

+# Question: Why find unmerged branches?

+**Answer:** To identify work that has not been integrated.

+---

+# Question: What does aborting a merge do?

+**Answer:** Cancels the merge process and restores the previous state.

+---

+# Question: What does merging with a commit imply?

+**Answer:** Creating a merge commit even if not strictly necessary.

+---

+# Question: What does keeping one side of a merge do?

+**Answer:** Resolves conflicts by choosing one branch’s changes.

+---

+# Question: What is the purpose of merging branches?

+**Answer:** To integrate changes from one branch into another.

+---

+# Question: What is Submodules?

+**Answer:** To manage repositories within other repositories.

+---

+# Question: What must be considered when cloning repositories with submodules?

+**Answer:** Submodules must also be initialized and updated.

+---

+# Question: What does updating a submodule do?

+**Answer:** Synchronizes it with its referenced commit.

+---

+# Question: What does adding a submodule allow?

+**Answer:** Including another repository within a project.

+---

+# Question: What does setting a submodule to follow a branch do?

+**Answer:** Keeps it updated with a specific branch.

+---

+# Question: What does moving a submodule involve?

+**Answer:** Changing its location within the repository.